Angkor Wat – An Architectural Marvel

 Check Angkor Wat Bas-Reliefs for a detailed description of bas-reliefs on the lower-level galleries.

 The temple complex has two identical libraries, one in the south and the other in the north, located at the same distance from the east-west axis.
 They are near the west side entrance and south and north of the cruciform cloister.

-Many Khmer temples, such as the Banteay Srei Temple, have libraries near the entrance.
+Many Khmer temples, including the stunningly beautiful Banteay Srei, have libraries near the entrance.
 The exact purpose of libraries is not known, and there is no evidence to suggest that they were repositories of manuscripts.
 Experts believe that they were most-likely used as small shrines.
 The image on the right shows the library on the south side.

 The image on the left shows courtyard of the lower terrace, library, and gallery on the south side of the temple.
 To the north of the library is a structure called the cruciform cloister, a term used by architects to describe these types of structures.

 The term cruciform cloister is used in architecture to describe a cross-like covered structure.
 The underlying design-principle was used in the Angkor Wat architecture in two locations, one in the lower level and another in the top-most level.
 The cruciform cloister on the lower level is situated near the entrance on the west side, and it was built to connect the outer enclosure to the middle enclosure of the temple.